dscyrescotti/ARQuickLook/README.md

 # ARQuickLook

 This is my second AR project 🎉.
 The more I do projects, the more I have chances to explore new things 👨‍💻.
 Today, I finished reading Chanper 2 from Apple Augmented Reality by Tutorials.
 In that chapter, I was introduced with USDZ file that includes 3D virtual objects (only for iOS) and QuickLook framework to render USDZ files.
-It is really fun to me and it also worth spending my time 😊.
+It is really fun to me and it is also worth spending my time 😊.

 ## Demo
 <img src="https://github.com/dscyrescotti/ARQuickLook/blob/main/Assets/Demo.gif?raw=true" alt="Demo"  width="40%"/>